Archive for the ‘Setup’ Category

 - Its default WorkGroup name is WORKGROUP, hence it sees the other machines OK.
 And it can access their shared folders.
 But those machines cannot see its files.
 Solving this problem does not seem so trivial, so I will work on it later and post its solution separately.

-Posted in Setup, Networking, Uncategorized | No Comments »
+Posted in Networking, Setup, Uncategorized | No Comments »

 Thursday, December 23rd, 2010